 It’s very rare for the Police or Scotland Yard to call people unexpectedly.
 If they do, they’ll never ask you to move your money.
 And they’ll always follow up with a visit from a Police Officer with photo ID and a warrant number.

 The Police will never ask you to transfer money to a new account, and neither will we.

 Don’t log on to your computer for a caller - If an unexpected caller claims there is something wrong with your computer or asks you to download something, this is almost certainly a con.
 The caller might claim to be from a broadband provider or trusted software company (even the one you use).
 But unless you asked for this phone call, it is likely to be a fraud.

 If a caller asks you to log on to your computer, tell them you’ll make you own arrangements and hang up.
 Never tell a caller what you can see on your screen or allow anyone remote access (control of your machine) unless it's a company that you called first.
 Be very wary if the caller claims they have accidentally sent you money and ask you to send it back.
 If in doubt, put the phone down.

-Does it sound reasonable and calm, like a message from a reputable company?
+Is the text message trying to scare you into action? - Does it sound reasonable and calm, like a message from a reputable company?
 Phishing text messages often contain threats of account suspension or immediate risk of fraud.
 If you’re not sure you can always phone us on the number on the back of your card about a message that looks like it’s from Lloyds Bank.